rune/rune/README.md

 ## Audio

 Your game can have soundtracks and sound effects.
-However, your game should not play any audio before the `startGame` function is called.
+However, your game should not play any audio before the `resumeGame` function is called.

 ## Help